openframeworks/ofSite/learning/03_video/How_to_load_and_play_a_video.markdown

 		fingerMovie.draw(0, 0, 400, 300);
 	}

-If you get the following Error:
+If you are on Windows and get the following Error:

 “Error occured while playing or pausing or opening the file”